Published: February 1, 2025

 The S.S.
 Chief Wawatam is a name that resonates with historical significance in the annals of Great Lakes transportation.

-The story of the Chief Wawatam is one of engineering prowess, economic necessity, and cultural preservation, and it reflects the broader narrative of industrial growth in the early 20th century.
+The story of the Chief is one of engineering prowess, economic necessity, and cultural preservation, and it reflects the broader narrative of industrial growth in the early 20th century.

-Colloquially referred to as "the Chief," the ferry was a coal-powered steel vessel primarily stationed in St. Ignace, Michigan throughout the majority of its operational years.
+The ferry was a coal-powered steel vessel primarily stationed in St. Ignace, Michigan throughout the majority of its operational years.
 The ship was named in honor of a prominent Ojibwa leader from the 1760s.

-It facilitated year-round transit across the Straits of Mackinac, connecting St. Ignace and Mackinaw City, Michigan.
 Due to the challenging winter conditions, which often prolonged the crossing of the five-mile-wide Straits, the Chief was equipped with comprehensive passenger amenities.

-The ship's operational objectives underwent modification starting in the 1940s.
 In 1944, its responsibilities as an icebreaker on the upper Great Lakes were superseded by the USCGC Mackinaw, an icebreaking vessel operated by the U.S. Coast Guard.

 Subsequently, Chief Wawatam transitioned into its final operational role, solely dedicated to the transport of railroad freight cars across the Straits.
 The railroad docks that facilitated these operations in both Mackinaw City and St. Ignace remain intact to this day.